Expert publishing blog opinions are solely those of the blogger and not necessarily endorsed by DBW.

-The blurb.
+The book blurb.
 The back-of-book description.
 The dust-cover copy.
-Whatever you call your book’s summary, it’s an important element of your marketing package.
+Whatever you call your book summary, it’s an important element of your marketing package and for helping out with book reviews.
 How to create a great book description?
 It comes down to four steps.

 Here is the formula: